 IRS Publication 4345 (Rev. 11-2021) states that this compensation should not be included in your income when filing your tax return.
 So, the payment for a personal injury claim should come to you tax-free.

-However, when the settlement has a confidentiality clause, some of your personal injury compensation will be taxed.
+However, when the settlement agreement has a confidentiality clause, some of your personal injury compensation will be taxed.

 The IRS’s position on NDAs is that the defendant is paying you a certain portion of the settlement money not to disclose the agreement.